 This Instant Pot quinoa salad is fluffy, full of chewy texture, and pairs well with vegetables and bright flavours of fresh lemon juice and herbs for a great grab-and-go meal prep lunch to take with you to work.
 This recipe is gluten-free.

 How was your Monday morning?
 Running out the door and barely getting your phone and keys, with no time to make a proper nutritious lunch.
 It’s easy to get fast food or something cheap and easy when you are in a hurry and there’s nothing to grab on the way out.
 But that can change!

 Quinoa is a great choice for a yummy kick start to healthy clean eating.
 It’s gluten-free, twice the protein content of rice or barley, and contains sufficient amounts of all nine essential amino acids.
 It is also high in fibre, magnesium, B vitamins, iron, potassium, calcium, phosphorus, vitamin E and various beneficial antioxidants.

 Enjoy a light healthy meal that is easy to make and easy to grab-and-go.
 It may take a little bit of planning and diligence, but it will be worth it when you feel good about life choices that are only helping you live longer.
-What’s great about this Instant Pot quinoa and vegetables recipe is how versatile the base ingredient is to transform into other meals and flavors.
+What’s great about this Instant Pot quinoa and vegetable recipe is how versatile the base ingredient is to transform into other meals and flavors.

 This recipe is so easy that I can practically make it in my sleep.
 I like to whip it up when I need something to eat on the go that doesn’t have to be reheated.
 The cooked quinoa is fluffy and full of chewy texture, and it goes so well with the bright flavors of fresh lemon juice and herbs.